 Age 1: snuggled in comfort

 Toddlers can be a bit hard to fit inside a baby carrier under your jacket, so a stroller on skis may be your ticket to winter exploration.
 Be aware that kids get cold fast, so build them a plush cocoon inside your favourite stroller or sled.
-A kids’ sleeping bag (like the Big Agnes Little Red -9) will allow you extra time cross-country skiing in the cold, especially if you put a few hot water bottles in the bottom.
+A kids’ sleeping bag will allow you extra time cross-country skiing in the cold, especially if you put a few hot water bottles in the bottom.

 Ages 2–3: patience pays off